About the Amish in Ethridge, Tennessee!

 The future of Amish life and what we don't talk about.

 The Amish in Ethridge, Tennessee don't have much of a "rumspringa" or period that they can live without the supervision of the authorities over them for a while to see if they want to continue in the Amish tradition or find a mate.
 The Amish around Ethridge can only choose to be baptized into the church or not.
 Being baptized into the church makes them accountable to follow the Anabaptist tradition for the rest of their lives.
 The Amish people are worried about the younger Amish children leaving the Amish tradition for the conveniences of the English lifestyle.
 The Amish here in Ethridge are aware of the technology and new advancements that make our lives better and more enjoyable.
 Healthcare and dental the English have is usually covered by insurance and is something the Amish have to pay out of pocket for and may be prohibited to take part in their care.
-Amish youth have cell phones in some parts of the community for business reasons and the cell phone is considered a travesty by most bishops.
+Some Amish youth have cell phones in some parts of the community and the cell phone is considered a travesty by most bishops.
 There is still a desire to continue in the Amish tradition by most youth today.
 Very few leave the church for the English life, but those who do are usually shunned by their friends and family.
 Please understand the controversy as you read this page that it is our intention and hope that the Amish people can live as they would like to and that the tours and other tourist activity can help them with their goal to live in the manner they see fit for their way of life.

 We have a Tennessee Amish Map webpage where we show the state of Tennessee with Amish communities and the hotel areas on one page!
 There are 4 sections we use to explain each Amish Trail and how they flow into one another.
 You can add points of interest along the way to complete your perfect itinerary!
 Click the button below and make plans to go on an Amish Adventure this year!